sushiroll4093/clone/Home.md

 Getting Code
 -----------

-There are two primary ways to get a copy of Canvas LMS
+There are two primary ways to get a copy of Canvas LMS: git and zip/tarball download.

-### Using Git
+## Using Git

 You can install [Git](http://git-scm.com/) on Debian/Ubuntu by running